ks13579/IceBT_SensorPlacement/README.md

 The data used for sensor placement methods consist of borehole temperature–depth profiles simulated using a heat transfer model based on various possible surface temperature time series.
 The code for the heat transfer model, along with the surface temperature time series data, is organized in the `Forward_Model/` directory.

-We consider two sites to evaluate our results: EPICA-EDML and GRIP.
+We consider two sites to evaluate our results: EDML and GRIP.
 The `Forward_Model/` directory includes the following subdirectories and files:

 * `data/` contains the possible surface temperature time series for both sites.

 * `src/` holds the code and relevant parameters for the heat transfer model.

-* `EDML_borehole_simulation.ipynb` demonstrates how to simulate the borehole temperature profile for EPICA-EDML.
+* `EDML_borehole_simulation.ipynb` demonstrates how to simulate the borehole temperature profile for EDML.

 * `GRIP_borehole_simulation.ipynb` demonstrates the borehole profile simulation for GRIP.